 - Freelancers are PEOPLE.
 Do not treat them like nameless cogs in your blog machine.
 They’re skilled professionals, and they deserve to be treated as such.
 This is especially true if you want to develop long-term relationships with talented writers.

 - You’re a manager, so act like it.
-Even if your affiliate site is a small side project, that doesn’t mean you can half-ass your management duties.
+Even if your Amazon affiliate income site is a small side project, that doesn’t mean you can half-ass your management duties.
 It’s up to you to hire (and sometimes fire), manage deadlines, pay on time, and behave in a way that makes freelance writers want to work with you.

 - The Golden Rule applies.
 The way you communicate with freelancers online matters.
 They’re under no obligation to work with you, so make sure you’re professional, organized, and appreciative.